All About Allison: Present-day

 Saul (Mandy Patinkin) is detained while Mossad negotiates with the CIA to arrange his return.
 When Etai (Allan Corduner) gets word that a deal has been reached, he helps Saul escape the premises.

 During a stop for supplies, Quinn (Rupert Friend) gets suspicious of the jihadist group he's escorting to Syria.
 When he goes to investigate what is being loaded onto their truck, one of the men knocks him out.
 Bibi (René Ifrah) remarks to a confused compatriot that they are going back to Berlin, as was always the true plan.
 Quinn wakes up later, finding himself tied up in the back of the now moving truck, where he can see a supply of chemical weapons.

 Carrie arranges a public meeting with Allison where she pleads with Allison to review the case files regarding Ahmed Nazari.
 A sniper is positioned to shoot Carrie on Allison's signal, but she opts against it.
 When Numan (Atheer Adel) successfully hacks into Ahmed's laptop, Carrie takes note of a photo of Ahmed at a beachside bar.
-Carrie recalls a conversation in Baghdad where Allison mentioned a bar in St. Lucia.
+Carrie recalls a conversation in Baghdad where Allison mentioned a bar in Saint Lucia.
 After a web search confirms it to be the same bar, a shocked Carrie says "Oh my God...
 Allison."